geoscience-community-codes/IceWeb/README.md

 -- Glenn Thompson

 ## Update 2021/06/24:
-- A new Python version of the full IceWeb project is under construction at https://github.com/gthompson/icewebPy.
+A new Python version of the full IceWeb project is under construction at https://github.com/gthompson/icewebPy.
 Israel Brewster at UAFGI is tackling a Python version of the spectrogram browser component at https://github.com/ibrewster/seismic_spectrogram.

 ## Further background
-Volcanic tremor monitoring system, forked from giseislab

 IceWeb has been running at UAFGI since May 1998.
 The version here is a copy of what I was running at UAFGI in early 2013.
 This used the Antelope rtexec framework to run, monitor and autorestart various modules and thereby improve overall robustness.